eccentricexit/moveo-docs/README.md

 ### Root

-Returns a SPA that allows a user to view:
+Serves a SPA that allows a user to view:
 - User information;
-- Trips data.
+- Trip data.

 ### User endpoint